tedsluis/oyster3-lorawan-gps-tracker-ttn/README.md

 # Oyster3-lorawan GPS tracker

-* GPS tracking using the Oyster 3 lorawan GPS tracker.
-* Connected using the Lorawan TTN (The Thing Network).
-* Route plotted on Openstreet Map with GPS marker with date selector.
+This project is designed to help you seamlessly integrate and utilize the Digital Matter Oyster3 GPS tracker with The Things Network (TTN).
+The Oyster3 is a robust, low-power, and highly accurate GPS tracking device, making it ideal for a wide range of IoT applications, including asset tracking, fleet management, and environmental monitoring.

+This repository provides a comprehensive guide and resources for configuring the Oyster3 GPS tracker, decoding its payloads, and leveraging TTN for data transmission and visualization.
+Whether you're an IoT enthusiast, a developer, or a company looking to deploy a scalable GPS tracking solution, this project will help you get started quickly and effectively.

+Features

-* Full configuring of the Oyster 3 device using Lorawan Downlinks (No additional software and hardware required).
+* Device Configuration: Script to configure the Oyster 3 device using Lorawan Downlinks (No additional software and hardware required).
+* Visualization: Webserver to visualize GPS data plotted on Openstreet Map with GPS marker with date selector.
+* Payload Encoding/Decoding: Detailed payload formating
+* TTN Integration: Guide for connecting your tracker to lorawan TTN (The Thing Network).
+* Should be compatible the previous model Oyster LoRaWAN.
+Not tested.
+Check the documentation!

 ## Scripts